secretstartups/handbook/tools-and-tips/other-apps/index.html.md

 ### TripMode

 [TripMode ($7.99)](https://www.tripmode.ch/) lets you control which apps can use the internet.
 This is especially useful when you're working on a cellular/metered connection.
 TripMode is only available for the Mac.
-Linux users can enable

 ## Text editors